From Dr. Z - Carpal tunnel syndrome specialist

 Your doctor will recommend treating your peripheral neuropathy by addressing the underlying disorder.
 For instance, if the neuropathy is caused by diabetes, you and your doctor must work to keep your blood glucose well-controlled.

 In addition to treating the underlying disorder, neuropathy may be relieved in other ways.
-Many patients use pain relief medicines, gabapentin (a nerve pain reliever - see warnings), braces, massage, and stretching exercises.
+Many patients use pain relief medicines,

-A pinched nerve (technically called cervical radiculopathy) occurs when a structure (like a cervical bone, disc, or tumor) presses against and nerve exiting your cervical spine.
+A pinched nerve (technically called cervical radiculopathy) occurs when a structure (like a cervical bone, disc, or tumor) presses against a nerve exiting your cervical spine.
 The pressure causes irritation on the nerve which produces various symptoms.

 Sometimes cervical radiculopathy results from aging (called cervical spondylosis).
 It can also occur from an injury, like a sudden trauma to the neck area which herniates a cervical disc.